How to spend 48 hours in Prague

 One thing that I wasn’t that keen on about Prague was the people – I found most of the staff in hotels, bars and restaurants pretty unfriendly and rude.
 I suppose it’s because they are used to English stag and hen dos and we didn’t really make enough effort with the language – although we did take our phrase book!

-We really enjoyed our stay in Prague and I’d definitely recommend it for a city break on a budget.
+We really enjoyed our 48 hours in Prague and I’d definitely recommend it for a city break on a budget.
 Have you been to Prague before?
 Let me know what you thought in the comments.